Table of contents

 Soft skills are interpersonal and behavioral abilities that help you work and communicate well with others.

-Hard skills are the job-specific, teachable abilities or knowledge you have acquired through education, training or experience.
+Hard skills are the job-specific, teachable abilities or knowledge you have acquired through education, training, or experience.
+An impressive resume should showcase hard and soft skills to show employers you’re a well-rounded candidate.

 Here are some soft skills you should put on your resume: